List of The Grudge characters: Vanessa Cassidy

-Vanessa Cassidy (portrayed by Teresa Palmer) is a popular and deceitful American schoolgirl who attends Tokyo International High School with Miyuki.
+Vanessa Cassidy (portrayed by Teresa Palmer) is a popular and deceitful American schoolgirl who attends Tokyo International High School with Allison and Miyuki.
 She and Miyuki attempt to snap a picture of Allison frightened at the old house as a prank.
-When Allison screams in terror (after seeing a ghost), Vanessa scampers out in a cowardly panic, followed closely by Miyuki.
-At school, she and a group of other girls harass Allison, notably when they heard she had to go and see the school shrink.
+When Allison screams in terror, Vanessa flees panic, followed by Miyuki.
+At school, she and a group of other girls harass Allison when they heard she had to go and see the school shrink.
 The curse, however, does not cease to taunt her as it does Miyuki and Allison; she is taken by Kayako after trying to make a call in a phone booth.
-In the booth, she notices Toshio sitting at her feet and Kayako's hair comes out of the phone and it envelops her, suffocating her to death.
-Later, she and Miyuki appear as ghosts in Principal Dale's office (the principal herself is a ghost as well) while Allison is there.
+Later, she and Miyuki appear as ghosts in Principal Dale's office (who is a ghost as well) while Allison is there.
 Vanessa and Miyuki continue to haunt Allison until her death.

+Vanessa is primarily an original character as she has virtually nothing in common with the schoolgirls from the Japanese original film (Chiharu or Miyuki).
+Her death scene however is directly based on that of Mizuho Tamura from Ju-on: The Curse (2000).